scrabbletank/farhome-rules/spacehome/rulesdoc.md

 **Last Word**
 _Requires Proficiency in Conversation_
 When Patience reaches 0 during a Negotiation you may make one final appeal.
+You have +2 successes to your Negotiation roll with this appeal.

 **Size up**
 _Requires Proficiency in Insight_